-In addition to the fact that SB6 is fatally flawed as a legal matter, it also would be devastating for our Texas economy.
+In addition to the fact that HB 2899 is fatally flawed as a legal matter, it also would be devastating for our Texas economy.
 We know this from studies of the business climate here in Texas.
-For example, the Texas Association of Business's analysis predicts up to \$8.5 billion in GDP losses and up to 185,000 lost jobs.7
+For example, the Texas Association of Business's analysis predicts up to \$8.5 billion in GDP losses and up to 185,000 lost jobs.8

-But the most concrete evidence comes from North Carolina, where that state's House Bill 2 of last year - which was the unwise model for SB6 here - has brought terrible consequences to the Tar Heel state.
-This is because targeting transgender people sends the powerfully negative message that a state is not open and welcoming to everyone.
-In addition to massive corporate
+But the most concrete evidence comes from North Carolina, where that state's targeting of transgender people has brought terrible consequences to the Tar Heel state.9 This is because targeting transgender people sends a powerfully negative message that a state is not open and welcoming to everyone.
+In addition to massive corporate opposition to North Carolina's HB 2,10 major